Cubs vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-In his last five games he is batting .444 with a double, a triple, a home run, four walks and four RBI.
+- Acuna will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .474 with a double, a triple, a home run, four walks and five RBI.

 Acuna Recent Games